 PHOTOGRAPH OF THE SAINT: MAI SWARUP MAI MARKAND [ 1885 – 1966 ]

-EXTRACT FROM THE BOOK: THE CLARION CALL OF MAI-ISM
+EXTRACTS FROM THE BOOKS: THE CLARION CALL OF MAI-ISM

 PUBLISHER: MAI ADHERENTS’ INSTITUTE [ UNIVERSAL MAI-ISM TRUST ], MAI NIWAS, SARASWATI ROAD END, SANTA CRUZ (WEST), MUMBAI 400054 INDIA. ]